-In the event that the individual appointed as Chairman is not an independent director, a Lead Independent Director is appointed by the Board.
+As the Chairman of the Board is not an independent director, the Board has appointed a Lead Independent Director to provide leadership for our independent directors.
 The Lead Independent Director has a clearly defined set of responsibilities and provides significant independent Board leadership.
 Dr. Karabelas has served as our Lead Independent Director since July 1, 2020.
-During Dr. Karabelas's nearly seven years of service on our Board, he has consistently demonstrated strong leadership skills in addition to his strong knowledge of strategic and regulatory issues.
+During Dr. Karabelas's nearly eight years of service on our Board, he has consistently demonstrated strong leadership skills in addition to his strong knowledge of strategic and regulatory issues.
 The independent directors of the Board are confident in Dr. Karabelas's ability to continue to serve as Lead Independent Director.